Skip to main content

 Reduction applicable by the taxpayer 650 (1) 1,000 Part up to 1,000 (3)

-Reduction applicable to the spouse 1,350 1,000 (2) Part up to 1,350 (3)
+Reduction applicable by the spouse 1,350 1,000 (2) Part up to 1,350 (3)

-Notes to the example
+Notes on the example

-The taxpayer, since the spouse has reduced 1,350 of the total contributions made, may reduce the outstanding remainder (2,000 - 1,350 = 650) by not exceeding the limit of 1,000 euros.
+The taxpayer, since the spouse has reduced 1,350 of the total contributions made, will be able to reduce the remaining amount (2,000 - 1,350 = 650) by not exceeding the limit of 1,000 euros.
 (Back)